fireblade-engine/ecs/README.md

 myEntity.assign(Movement())
 ```

-This ECS uses a grouping approach for entities with the same component types to optimize and ease up access to these.
+This ECS uses a grouping approach for entities with the same component types to optimize and ease up access to them.
-Entities with the same component types may be accessed via a so called family.
+Entities with the same component types may be accessed via a so called `family`.
-A family has entities as members and component types as family traits.
+A `family` has entities as members and component types as family traits.

 Create a family by calling `.family` with a set of traits on the nexus.
 A family that containts only entities with a `Movement` and `PlayerInput` component, but no `Texture` component is created by